 The code of Maryland Regulations, Title 13A State Board of Education, Subtitle 04 Specific Subjects, Chapter 17, Environmental Education, states that “Each local school system shall provide in public schools a comprehensive, multi-disciplinary environmental education program infused within current curricular offerings and aligned with the Maryland Environmental Literacy Curriculum.”

-The list of learning criteria for the eight key areas (or ‘standards’) themselves can be viewed in COMAR 13A.04.17.01.
+- The latest list of learning criteria for the five key areas (or ‘standards’) themselves can be viewed in COMAR 13A.04.17.01.
+Connected Policies

-At the national level, the No Child Left Inside Act was introduced to the 112th Congress on the 14 July 2011 whereupon it was referred to committee.
-The No Child Left Inside coalition, which supports environmental and outdoor education from pre-school to high school graduation across the US, reported in 2014 that the Act was reintroduced into the 113th Congress by Senator Jack Reed and Congressman John Sarbanes.
+- At the national level, the No Child Left Inside Act was introduced to the 112th Congress on 14 July 2011 whereupon it was referred to a committee.
+The No Child Left Inside Coalition, which supports environmental and outdoor education from pre-school to high school graduation across the US, reported in 2014 that the Act was reintroduced into the 113th Congress by Senator Jack Reed and Congressman John Sarbanes.

-It is hoped that students will use the knowledge they gain in the choices they make for the rest of their lives; what car they drive, what paint they put on their house and how they operate their businesses.
+It is hoped that students will use the knowledge they gain in the choices they make for the rest of their lives; what careers they choose, what car they drive, what paint they put on their house and how they operate their businesses.

 - The infused curriculum aims to help students in Maryland become informed and responsible environmental stewards.